OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-05.md

 ## Hebrews 5:9

-And having been made perfect, He became the source of eternal salvation for all who obey Him,
+And having reached perfection, He became the source of eternal salvation for those who obey Him,

 ## Hebrews 5:10